 Beautiful hotel with the perfect location and an excellent day time manager.
 Room good sized and comfortable and the hotel certainly had the wow factor- particularly the entrance and lobby.
 However, room very noisy due to traffic, but this is difficult to avoid with such a central location.
 Pool closed for maintance was annoying.
 Several times we had issues with the door not locking and had to try many times to lock.

 It would have been useful when the roadworks outside the hotel meant you couldn’t really access the front of the hotel, being told about the alternative, safer access to the side.

-Traveller from H
+Traveller from London

-Traveller from Louisville, KY
+Traveller from Huntingdon, UK

-Traveller from Brighton UK
+Traveller from vancouver

-Traveller from UK
+Traveller from England